Dejan Kolar / iStock / Getty Images Plus

 If you’ve ever had a really bad omelet, then you know the value of a perfectly cooked one.
-While you can order one in every diner from here to Siberia, what arrives at the table is rarely a perfect omelet — glossy like a yellow, lacquered table.
-Since this is an omelet lesson in the French style, go ahead and pull out the butter along with the eggs for this cooking lesson.
+But despite being one of the most popular breakfast foods around, making a flawlessly fluffy omelet isn't easy — but it's not impossible.
 Master this essential technique and impress your brunch guests with your superior omelet-making skills by following the simple steps outlined below that will have you cooking omelets like a pro.

-A fork is preferable to a whisk, because your goal here is simply to incorporate the whites with the yolks, not to add additional air.
+Like scrambled eggs, the key to a fluffy omelet is generously whisking the eggs.
+A fork is preferable to a whisk because your goal here is simply to incorporate the whites with the yolks, not to add additional air.
 You will know your eggs are ready when you pull the fork up and a homogenous stream of egg runs off without any white streaks.

 You will know your skillet is ready when you see the first small bubbles forming in the butter.
 If your butter is loudly sizzling and browning, you will need to turn the heat lower and start over.

-Once you see the first small bubbles appear, add your egg mixture.
+There are more than 100 ways to cook an egg, but plenty of them involve adding the protein to a hot pan.
+Once you see the first small bubbles of butter appear, add your egg mixture.
 Again, there shouldn’t be a sizzle.
 If you hear a sizzle, don’t panic, just turn down the heat.

-You can season your eggs in the pan to your liking with salt and pepper.
-Be sure to season your eggs well at this point, before you start stirring the eggs, for an evenly seasoned omelet.
+You can season your eggs in the pan to your liking.
+Use salt and pepper, but also feel free to get creative and toss in some curry powder, bouillon or other unexpected ingredients that go great with eggs.
+It's important that you season the eggs before you start stirring so that the omelet is evenly seasoned.
 If you don’t want your omelet visibly speckled with pepper you can use white pepper, but remember that white pepper is hotter than black pepper.

-The next three steps are the most important, and are done simultaneously.
+The next three steps are the most important when cooking this high protein breakfast and are done simultaneously.
 Now that you have added your seasoning, begin to gently stir or scramble the omelet with a wooden spoon.
 This will keep the omelet from sticking to the bottom of the pan.

 While you are stirring the omelet, shake the pan in a circular motion to aid with the stirring.
 This will also help to keep the omelet moving so it doesn’t stick to the pan and ensure that it cooks evenly.

-Finally, all of that scrambling and shaking is sure to splash egg mixture up the sides of the pan, so as you notice it, scrape the sides of the pan to keep the edges from overcooking.
+Finally, all of that scrambling and shaking is sure to splash egg mixture up the sides of the pan.
+Scrape the sides of the pan as you go to keep the edges of the omelet from overcooking.
 The key here is an evenly cooked omelet.
 This whole process also slows the cooking down, so don’t be surprised if your omelet takes longer to cook than you expected.

 Once you are satisfied with your omelet’s doneness, remove the pan from the heat and allow the omelet to rest in the pan for about a minute.
 This will finish cooking the bottom of the omelet.